y-bharath14/frr_y_bharath/doc/user/pim.rst

 .. note::

-   MSDP default peer and SA filtering is not implemented.
+   MSDP default peer is not implemented.

 Commands available for MSDP: